-(c) Without prejudice to the foregoing paragraphs of this subregulation, the operator shall make such amendments or additions to the operations manual as the Director may require for the purpose of ensuring the safety of the aircraft or of persons or property carried therein or the safety, efficiency or regularity of air navigation.
+(c) Without prejudice to the foregoing paragraphs of this sub-regulation, the operator shall make such amendments or additions to the operations manual as the Director may require for the purpose of ensuring the safety of the aircraft or of persons or property carried therein or the safety, efficiency or regularity of air navigation.

-Training manual.
+Training manual

-- 33. (1) The operator of every aircraft registered in Brunei Darussalam and flying for the purpose of public transport shall - - (a) make a training manual available to every person appointed by the operator to give or to supervise the training, experience, practice or periodical tests required under sub-regulation (2) of regulation 34; and - (b) ensure that each copy of that training manual is kept up to date. - (2) Each training manual shall contain all such information and instructions as may be necessary to enable a person appointed by the operator to give or to supervise the training, experience, practice and periodical tests required under sub-regulation (2) of regulation 34 to perform his duties as such, including information and instructions relating to the matters specified in Part C of the Eighth Schedule. - (3) (a) An aircraft to which this regulation applies shall not fly unless, not less than 30 days prior to such flight, the operator of the aircraft has furnished to the Director a copy of the whole of his training manual relating to the crew of that aircraft and has obtained the approval of the Director thereto. - (b) Any amendments or additions to the training manual shall be furnished by the operator to the Director and approved by the Director before they come into effect:
+- 33. (1) The operator of every aircraft registered in Brunei Darussalam and flying for the purpose of public transport shall - (a) make a training manual available to every person appointed by the operator to give or to supervise the training, experience, practice or periodical tests required under regulation 34(2); and - (b) ensure that each copy of that training manual is kept up to date. - (2) Each training manual shall contain all such information and instructions as may be necessary to enable a person appointed by the operator to give or to supervise the training, experience, practice and periodical tests required under regulation 34(2) to perform his duties as such, including information and instructions relating to the matters specified in Part C of Schedule 8. - (3) (a) An aircraft to which this regulation applies shall not fly unless, not less than 30 days prior to such flight, the operator of the aircraft has furnished to the Director a copy of the whole of his training manual relating to the crew of that aircraft and has obtained the approval of the Director thereto. - (b) Any amendments or additions to the training manual shall be furnished by the operator to the Director and approved by the Director before they come into effect: